tjek/tjek-js-sdk/docs/incito.md

 1. CSS issues:

     One of the most common issues due to the nature of the Incito view is CSS properties bleeding into the Incito view.
-It is adviced to compare the Incito view in our CMS/Studio and compare it to your integration to find such errors.
+It is advised to compare the Incito view in our CMS/Studio and compare it to your integration to find such errors.

 ## Examples